qTip2/qTip2/docs/position.md

-## position.adjust.x: 0
+## position.adjust.x

 ### Values
-Integer
+Integer *(Default: 0)*

 ### Overview
 A positive or negative pixel value by which to offset the tooltip in the horizontal plane e.g. the x-axis.
-Negative values cause a reduction in the value e.g. moves tooltip to the <i>left</i>.
+Negative values cause a reduction in the value e.g. moves tooltip to the *left*.

 ### Examples
 Let's fine tune our tooltips position by offsetting it 10 pixels to the right: